If you like the idea of camping with kids but dislike actually camping (hi, it’s me!), family glamping might be the thing for you.

 Glamping.com

 Located at the base of Helena National Forest, Norwegian Wood Ranch an 80-acre ranch with canvas glamping tents.
 Outdoor activities abound—hiking, boating, fishing, golfing and stargazing.
 Guests can also enjoy fine dining and live music on site.
-With only four tents, you can really immerse yourself in nature.
+With only four tents, you can really immerse yourself in nature–but be advised, this is closer to actual camping as there is no electricity in the tents and bathrooms consist of a shared outhouse with propane showers.

 Price: $140/night